This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 It’s illegal for anyone to drink alcoholic beverages in a public place.
 That includes such places as streets, parks, and parking lots.

 If a person seeks medical help for themselves or another they can be immune to certain possession or intoxication charges.
 The person must self-identify as the one who sought help.
-In addition, the person must cooperate with any law enforcement investigation of the possible alcohol overdose.
+Also, the person must cooperate with any police investigation of the possible alcohol overdose.

 It’s a violation of Virginia alcohol laws to drive with a blood alcohol concentration (BAC) of 0.08% or higher.
 For those under age 21, it’s illegal to drive with a BAC of 0.02% or higher.
 It would be 0.00% except for at least three reasons.

-So setting the level at 0.02% reduces the chances of unfairly convicting innocent drivers.
+So setting the level at 0.02% reduces the chances of unfairly convicting innocent young drivers.

 The penalty for a first conviction for driving under the influence (DUI) is a one-year driver license suspension.
 It’s three years for a second or third conviction.
 A DUI conviction can require an alcohol education course, assessment for alcohol, or treatment.
-Of course, the offender pays for this.
+The offender pays for this.

 Passengers in a vehicle may legally drink alcohol.
-However, the driver must not drink or suffer impairment.
+But the driver must not drink.

-However, all states permit drivers to decline taking a field sobriety test.
-They are very subjective and highly unreliable.
+But all states permit drivers to decline taking a field sobriety test.
+They are very subjective.
+And not reliable.
 Thirty percent of people with a BAC of 0.00% fail field sobriety tests!
 That’s about one of every three.
+And they fail under ideal indoor conditions.

 Defense attorneys strongly urge drivers not to take them.
 They recommend that drivers politely decline.
-And to do so as often as necessary.
-So do so.
+And to do so as often as needed.
+But that may take strong will-power.

 The state punishes those who use their Constitutional right to decline a BAC test.
 To do so it suspends their operator’s license for up to 24 months.